xyonox/file-organizer/README.md

 ## How it works

-The application reads the files in the configured download directory and matches their file extensions against the `organizedFolder` list in `main.go`.
+The application reads the files directly inside the selected directory and matches their file extensions against the `organizedFolder` list in `main.go`.
+If no directory is provided with `-d`, the application prompts for one.

 The following folders are currently supported: